salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 * **iOS File Protection - Added a guarding mechanism in the SDK to ensure that iOS File Protection transitions are complete before the SDK completes configuration.
 The SDK will wait up to 5 seconds (non-blocking) to accommodate the transition; if UIApplication's `isProtectedDataAvailable` returns NO, configuration will fail.

+#### Version 6.0.1
+_Released December 5, 2018, correlating with the Marketing Cloud 215.1 release._

+* **Analytics** -- Addressed an issue sending analytics to Predictive Intelligence if the `MID` configuration value is used.
+* **Networking** --Reduced number of network calls made to Marketing Cloud servers during lifecycle of the SDK.

 #### Version 6.0.0
 _Released October 22, 2018, correlating with the Marketing Cloud October 2018 release._